nathanshelly/parcheesi/TestPlan.md

 ## Test plan

 ### Cheat checks
+#### Global cheats
-- Move passed back consumed a die not passed in
+- Moved a pawn that is not yours
-- Delta between passed in board pawn, die consumed, and move returned matches what we expect
-- Pawn passed back is of same color as player
+- Pawn \_id is not 0-3
-- Don't land on blockades (opponents or own)
+#### Enter cheats
+- Entered on not a 5
+- Start and distance are not -1
-- Enter board without a 5
+- Enter a pawn that wasn't in the base